Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Funding guidance for young people: sub-contracting controls

 Third party arrangements, often referred to as either sub-contracted or franchised provision, have created substantial financial and reputation issues for institutions in the past.
 Problems have been particularly significant where the sub-contracted service has taken place at a distance from the directly funded institution, in a different part of the country.
-Directly funded institutions include all institutions that are either directly funded by the EFA or are directly funded by local authorities using EFA funding that includes all maintained schools, academies, free schools, sixth-form and FE colleges and independent institutions.
+Directly funded institutions include all institutions that are either directly funded by the ESFA or are directly funded by local authorities using ESFA funding that includes all maintained schools, academies, free schools, sixth-form and FE colleges and independent institutions.